pedrofdaza/pedrofdaza/README.md

 - 👋 Hi, I’m @pedrofdaza
 - 👀 I’m interested in technology, industry, football, finance and programming
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python.
+Completed 300h Python programming course on Tokio school.
+Furthermore, I have been recently certified as Python Certificate Associate Programming by the Python institue.
-- 💞️ I’m looking to collaborate on different projects industry / finance related using Python as a technology.
+- 💞️ I’m looking to collaborate on different projects related to data analysis using Python as a technology.

 <!---